XernasDev/Hydrogen/README.md

 It is a really important project to me because it really encapsulates the kind of programming that I want to do

 ## Status
-This project is a work in progress (V2 releasing soon.. -> [check progress](https://github.com/XernasDev/Hydrogen/tree/v2))
+This project is a work in progress (V2 releasing soon..)

 ## Features
 - A lot of things, discover it by yourself !